 Not a paid endorsement.

 I get jeans are meant to be stiff and rugged.
-Because I sit all day, except the few seconds of standing to transfer to a couch or chair, jeans became really uncomfortable over the years.
+However, because I sit all day, except the few seconds of standing to transfer to a couch or chair, jeans became really uncomfortable over the years.
 There was not much give in certain areas and there was not any airflow so I got hot and sweaty.
 I tried the baggy style, they were more comfortable but I kept feeling that at any moment they were going slide right off!
 Jeans are just not a good piece of fashion if you sit all day.

 Now that my son is getting into extracurricular activities, like sports, birthday parties etc. I don’t want to be “old guy” in the room with slacks on who looks like he just came from work.
 So, I’ve been kind of looking at jeans.
 I was thinking maybe the style and fit have changed in the last 5 years – yeah no!
 Over the years I’ve looked at “clothing for wheelchair users” but everything I saw had a medical look and feel to it.
 Not any mainstream fashion sense.
 That all changed when I came across ABL Denim!